-Our guide will walk you through each of the crucial steps needed to determine reinforcement objectives that will close the 5 reinforcement gaps and achieve the 3 phases of behavior change.
+This guide will walk you through each of the crucial steps needed to determine your reinforcement objectives, close the 5 reinforcement gaps, and achieve the 3 phases of behavior change.

-We will review some common misconceptions about reinforcement and clarify the key differences between training goals and reinforcement objectives.
+In addition, we will review some common misconceptions about training reinforcement and clarify the key differences between training goals and reinforcement objectives.